United States and Canada

 - Accept an Authorization to Release Information for hospital, medical organization, and others to release information deemed by the College to be material to its evaluation of the applicant.

-- Submit the names of three (3) Fellows of the College who can serve as a reference for you, one (1) of whom is your chief of surgical services.
-To ensure a smooth application process, it is highly recommended you obtain verbal assurance from these individuals of their willingness to support you before submitting their names.
+- The names of three references, at least two must be active Fellows of the College, and one your chief of surgical services of your primary hospital.
+To ensure a smooth application process, it is highly recommended you obtain verbal assurance from these individuals of their willingness to support you before submitting their names

 - Each Fellow named as a reference will be asked by the College to complete a form about the applicant's qualifications as a surgeon, as well as the applicant's professional and ethical standing in the community.
 The chief of surgery at each applicant's designated primary hospital(s) will be requested to provide a letter of reference.
 The College may also consult others.